 3- The need for flexible business process automation solutions

-Solutions available out there for automating process are usually not flexible enough to adapt to each business’ unique requirements.
+Solutions available out there for automating process are not usually flexible enough to adapt to each business’ unique requirements.

 Firstly, there are numerous off-the-shelf solutions from which to choose.
 Inevitably, the software platform you choose will depend on your specific requirements.

 Most people choose a platform that is capable of solving the majority of their problems.
 So, if you need to keep track of business opportunities, a CRM system could be the best option.
-If you would like a package that manages the entire company, including forecasting, an ERP system might fit better.
+If you prefer a package that manages the entire company, including forecasting, an ERP system might fit better.

 That is, on consulting from the provider to adapt their software to your needs.
 And there is still a strong chance that you’ll even need other spreadsheets and systems..

 However, you will need a flexible tool for automating processes if you need a bespoke solution.
 One that addresses the gaps between people, systems and processes, removing all manual tasks.